best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 ## Structure code as modules and packages

-Code that is more complex, high risk or reusable between projects can benefit from being structured into a package.
+Code that is complex, high risk or reusable between projects can benefit from being structured into a package.
 Modules are single files that contain one or more reusable units of code.
 A package typically contains multiple related modules.